Slashdot

 The 40-member cold case team is being overseen by a former FBI supervisor.
 At one point they essentially crowdsourced the investigation by requesting help from the general public, and the team now says they've found a credible source -- providing information substantiated by FBI field notes -- which has led them to this new evidence.

 Thank goodness for interest!
-(Score:2)
+(Score:4, Funny)